UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage-pages/usage-deploy-rollback.md

 For zOS deployment, create a component process with __Process Type__ as __Deployment__.

 Following steps are mandatory for deploying a zOS Component version stored on UrbanCode Deploy codestation.
-* __Download Artifacts for zOS__ step to download the version artifacts
+* [Download Artifacts for zOS](../../UrbancodeVFS/steps.md#download-artifacts-for-zos) step to download the version artifacts
-* __Deploy Data sets__ step to deploy datasets to mapped target Dataset/HFS Directory
+* [Deploy Data sets](../steps.md#deploy-data-sets) step to deploy datasets to mapped target Dataset/HFS Directory

 Component process design will be as below.

 [![deployzos](../media/deployzos.png)](../media/deployzos.png)

-Post processing steps can be added as per the requirement after __Deploy data sets__ step with below steps
+Post-processing steps can be added as per the requirement after [Deploy Data sets](../steps.md#deploy-data-sets) step with below steps
-* __Generate Artifact Information__ step to generate text based on the passed template.
+* [Generate Artifact Information](../steps.md#generate-artifact-information) step to generate text based on the passed template.
-* __Submit Job__ step to run DB2 Bind job
+* [Submit Job](../steps.md#submit-job) step to run DB2 Bind job
-* __Replace Token MVS__ step to replace tokens in dataset/member
+* [Replace Token MVS](../steps.md#replace-tokens-mvs) step to replace tokens in dataset/member
-* __CICS New Copy__ step and so on.
+* [CICS New Copy](../../CICS/steps.md#new-copy-resources) step and so on.

-If external repository (Artifactory or Nexus) is used to store zOS Component version, Use __Download Artifacts for zOS External Repo__ step instead of __Download Artifacts for zOS__ step to download version artifacts from the external repository.
+If external repository (Artifactory or Nexus) is used to store zOS Component version, Use [Download Artifacts for zOS External Repo](../../zOS-external-artifact-download/steps.md#download-artifacts) step to download version artifacts from the external repository.
 Component process design will be as below.

 [![deployzos2](../media/deployzos2.png)](../media/deployzos2.png)